Hummingbird Cake

 11. Add the sugar/xanthan gum gradually, beating well.

 12. Beat in the pineapple juice a little at a time, until the frosting is the correct consistency for spreading.
-Use only a teaspoon or so if you're not using the xanthan gum; up to 2 tablespoons, if you are.
+Use only a teaspoon or so if you're not using the xanthan gum; up to 2 tablespoons (28g), if you are.
 Remember, it will firm a bit more when chilled.

-13. Place one cake layer on a serving plate.
+13. To assemble the Hummingbird Cake: Place one cake layer on a serving plate.
 Use a heaping 1/2 cup frosting between each layer; frost the top and sides with the remainder.
-Sprinkle with toasted nuts, and refrigerate until ready to serve.
-Refrigerate any leftovers.
+Sprinkle with toasted nuts, and refrigerate until ready to slice and serve.

 Tips from our Bakers

-• We don't usually call for a particular brand of canned fruit, but the cake was markedly better with Dole pineapple.
+• We don't usually call for a particular brand of canned fruit, but the Hummingbird Cake was markedly better with Dole pineapple.
 Even though crushed, the pieces were bigger, stayed intact, and had more pineapple flavor.